 Presently, several information systems used to monitor progress towards achieving epidemic control and 90-90-90 global goals: 90 percent of people with HIV diagnosed, 90 percent of them on ART and 90 percent of them virally suppressed by 2020, are coded to accept inbound ADX message as long as it has the ADX 3 mandatory data elements.
 In practice, indicator metadata used for reporting HIV care and treatment indicators are dependent on organization or jurisdiction publishing them.
 ADX-HIV Profile will help govern and enforce interoperability between HIV point of care (source) systems and HMIS (receiver) systems, which will reduce the burden within jurisdictions for developing HIV core indicators schema, foster harmonization of HIV core indicator metadata across jurisdictions as well as increase the ability to compare results between health facilities, subnational levels and even countries.

-X.1 ADX Actors, Transactions, and Content Modules
+X.1 ADX-HIV Actors, Transactions, and Content Modules

 This section defines the actors, transactions, and/or content modules in this profile.
 General definitions of actors are given in the Technical Frameworks General Introduction Appendix A at http://ihe.net/Technical_Frameworks.